-Daniel Brückenhaus joined the Beloit faculty as an assistant professor in the fall of 2012, after receiving his Ph.D. from Yale University, and spending a year as a post-doctoral fellow at the Max Planck Institute for Human Development in Berlin, Germany.
+Daniel Brückenhaus joined the Beloit faculty in the fall of 2012, after receiving his Ph.D. from Yale University, and spending a year as a post-doctoral fellow at the Max Planck Institute for Human Development in Berlin, Germany.
 His research is focused on the history of global anti-imperialism in the modern period, and his teaching explores the history of western Europe and the European colonial empires in the nineteenth and twentieth centuries.

 At Beloit, Daniel teaches a wide range of courses on the history of Europe and the European colonial empires from the late eighteenth century to the present.
 His courses include “Nineteenth and Twentieth-Century Colonialism,” “Europe and the Modern World, 1789-1945,” “Modern African History,” “Big Brother is Watching You: Europe in the Age of Government Surveillance,” “Worlds of Stone: Modern Urban History,” “Magic Mountains and Faustian Bargains: German History Seen Through The Eyes of Thomas Mann and his Family,” “History of Fascism,” “Thinking Through Europe’s History: History and Theory, 1789-Present,” and “History of Emotions in Modern Europe.”

-Daniel Brückenhaus, “Imperial Fears and Transnational Policing: The ‘German Problem’ and the Surveillance of Anti-Colonialists in Europe,” in: Harald Fischer-Tiné (ed.), Empires on the Verge of a Nervous Breakdown: Anxieties, Fear and Panic in Colonial Settings (Cambridge Imperial and Post-Colonial Studies) (London: Palgrave Macmillan, forthcoming 2016)
+Daniel Brückenhaus, “Imperial Fears and Transnational Policing in Europe: The ‘German Problem’ and the British and French Surveillance of Anti-Colonialists in Exile,” in: Harald Fischer-Tiné (ed.), Anxieties, Fear and Panic in Colonial Settings: Empires on the Verge of a Nervous Breakdown (Cambridge Imperial and Post-Colonial Studies) (London: Palgrave Macmillan, 2016), pp. 225-257

 Daniel Brückenhaus, “The Origins of Trans-Imperial Policing: British-French Government Cooperation in the Surveillance of Anti-Colonialists in Europe, 1905-1925,” in: Volker Barth and Roland Cvetkovski (eds.), Imperial Co-operation and Transfer, 1870-1930 (London: Bloomsbury, 2015), pp. 171-193